 Our Positive Guidance Philosophy and Practice

 The research is clear about the human impact of negativity.
-We want our center to be place where all people treat one another with respect, dignity and honor.
+We want our center to be a place where all people treat one another with respect, dignity, and honor.

 Positive Guidance is:

 Guiding children in ways that respect them as people

 Guiding them in ways that help children develop good self-esteem